SouthGreenPlatform/tutorials/_pages/cluster-itrop/hpchowto.md

 -----------------------

 <a name="howto-3"></a>
-### How to : Reserve one or several cores of a node in intercative mode
+### How to : Reserve one or several cores of a node in interactive mode

 The cluster uses the scheduler Slurm (https://slurm.schedmd.com/documentation.html) to manage and prioritize the use jobs.